Share this recipe!

 • 2 eggs, prepared however you like them-fried, poached, scrambled, hard-boiled

-• Topping ideas: microgreens, green onions, thinly sliced tomato, red onion, chili crunch or bagel seasoning, flaky sea salt, drizzle of honey
+• Toppings: microgreens, green onions, thinly sliced tomatoes, pickled red onions, chili crunch or bagel seasoning, flaky sea salt, balsamic glaze, drizzle of honey

 Instructions